dhis2-sre/im-web-client/docs/user_guide.md

 - Open: go to the login page of the instance.
 - Logs: view the current tomcat logs.
-- Restart: Restart the DHIS2 core - leaving the filestore intact
+- Restart: Restart the DHIS2 core - leaving the filestore intact (TBC)
 - Reset: Redeploy the docker container (pull new docker image if necessary) and clear the filestore.
 - Delete: Remove the DHIS2 core docker container